Pankaj Udhas: Career

 A song titled Chandi Jaisa Rang hai tera, sone jaise bal (i.e. Your colour is like silver, your hair is like gold) was sung by Pankaj Udhas.
-Pankaj Udhas' older brother, Manhar Udhas was a stage performer that aided Pankaj in his introduction to musical performance.
+Pankaj Udhas' older brother, Manhar Udhas was a stage performer who aided Pankaj in his introduction to musical performance.
 His first stage performance was during the Sino-Indian War, when he sang "Aye Mere Watan Ke Logo" and was given Rs.
 51 by an audience member as a reward.

 Four years later he joined the Sangeet Natya Academy in Rajkot and learned the nuances of playing the tabla.
 After that, he pursued a Bachelor of Science degree at Wilson College and St Xavier's college, Mumbai and started training in Indian classical vocal music under the tutelage of Master Navrang.
-Udhas's first song was in the film "Kamna" a solo composed by Usha Khanna and written by Naqsh Lyallpuri, the film was a flop but his rendition was very much appreciated.
+Udhas's first song was in the film "Kamna" a solo composed by Usha Khanna and written by Naqsh Lyallpuri, the film was a flop, but his rendition was very much appreciated.
 Subsequently, Udhas developed an interest in ghazals and learned Urdu to try to pursue a career as a ghazal singer.
 He spent ten months in Canada and the US doing ghazal concerts and returned to India with renewed vigour and confidence.
 His first ghazal album, Aahat, was released in 1980.
-From this, he began to have success and, as of 2011 he has released more than fifty albums and hundreds of compilation albums.
+From this, he began to have success and, as of 2011 he had released more than fifty albums and hundreds of compilation albums.
 In 1986, Udhas received another opportunity to perform in film, in the film Naam, which brought him fame.
 In 1990, he sang the melodious duet "Mahiya Teri Kasam" with Lata Mangeshkar, for the movie Ghayal.
 This song achieved immense popularity.
 In 1994, Udhas sang the notable song, "Na Kajre Ki Dhar", from the film Mohra along with Sadhana Sargam which also became very popular.
 He continued working as a playback singer, making some on-screen appearances in films such as Saajan, Yeh Dillagi, Naam and Phir Teri Kahaani Yaad Aayee.
 His album Shagufta launched by Music India in December 1987 was the first to be released on compact disc in India.
 Later, Udhas started a talent hunt television program called Aadab Aarz Hai on Sony Entertainment Television.

 Actor John Abraham calls Udhas his mentor.

-Udhas' ghazals talk about love, intoxication and sharab.
+Udhas's ghazals talk about love, intoxication and sharab.

+Death

+Pankaj Udhas died, aged 72, of a prolonged illness at Breach Candy Hospital in Mumbai, on 26 February 2024.
+His funeral was held on 27 February 2024 at the Hindu Crematorium in Worli, Mumbai.
+In memories of Pankaj Udas, His last ghazal was "Baithi Ho Kyun Gumsum" re-release T-series YouTube channel.